bamboechop/vue-twitch-extension/README.md

 The project follows a modular architecture with clear separation of concerns:

-- **Views**: Each Twitch Extension view (Panel, Mobile, Config) has its own Vue component and entry point
+- **Views**: Each Twitch Extension view (Panel, Mobile, Config, Video Component, Video Overlay) has its own Vue component and entry point
 - **Shared Code**: Common interfaces and utilities are organized in the `common` directory
 - **Configuration**: Multiple TypeScript configs handle different environments (app, node, base)
 - **Build**: Vite configuration optimized for Twitch Extension development